Vyral/brian-lessinger/_drafts/why-consider-homeownership.md

 youtube_code: XSexW01td3w
 ---

-{% include youtube.html %}There is a key reason why you should consider becoming a homeowner, and today I’ll share it with you.
+{% include youtube.html %}<center>There is a key reason why you should consider becoming a homeowner, and today I’ll share it with you.</center>

 When it comes to talking about the reasons to consider homeownership, many people seem to forget one of the key reasons: **It’s a forced savings account.**